 Experience with modern data stack tools (Snowflake, Google Big Query, Fivetran, Matillion, Airbyte, Looker, ThoughtSpot, etc.)

 Let’s dig into some of these skills more deeply.

 Just like a data analyst, analytics engineers eat and breathe SQL.
-We use SQL every day to write our transformations within data models.
+We use SQL analytics functions every day to write our transformations within data models.
 While data & BI analysts may prefer low-code point and click platforms to generate SQL, an analytics engineer starts with SQL for greater control and complex queries.
 SQL is hands down one of the most important skills that you need to master to become an analytics engineer.
 With this also comes experience with dbt.
 Dbt is the leading data transformation tool in the industry and the company that created the role of the analytics engineer!
 You will most likely be using this to write your data models.
-Dbt is pretty easy to learn as long as you have your SQL down since this is the language it utilizes.
+Dbt Cloud is pretty easy to learn as long as you have your SQL down since this is the language it utilizes.

 While analytics engineers don’t need to be master coders like data or software engineers, it is still important that they know how to code in Python.
 A majority of data pipeline tools utilize Python and require it when writing your own pipeline.
 Some may argue that data engineers own data pipelines, but it really depends on the company and bandwidth of your team.
 I know both data engineers and analytics engineers who own this.
 Personally, I maintain this for my team because we don’t have any data engineers.